sfu-natlang/SFUTranslate/README.md

 transformer_loss_smoothing: the soothing factor in KL divergance loss calculation
 transformer_opt_factor: the NoamOpt scheduler learning rate multiplicatin factor
 transformer_opt_warmup: the number of NoamOpt scheduler warmup steps
+share_all_embeddings: the flag indicating the embeddings are required to be shared in encoder/decoder modules

 n_epochs: number of iterations over the all of training data
 init_optim: the optimizer with which model is initialized [normally for just a few iterations]